ABOUT THE EVENT

 WHERE

-DMCC Uptown Dubai Business Centre - Level 12, Uptown Tower
+Uptown Dubai Business Centre - Level 12, Uptown Tower

 Valet parking is available on the ground floor or P5 level (Please show your registration confirmation email to the concierge or reception desk to have the parking fee waived)